trisulnsm/dinodoc/trisuldocs/docs/ug/alerts/tca.md

 # Threshold Crossing Alerts (TCAs)

+## Overview

 You can assign thresholds to any meter value.
 Trisul continuously monitors the value of the traffic meter against the configured thresholds and generates a “Threshold Crossing Alert” if the value crosses the thresholds.

-### Examples
+**Examples**

 You can monitor a single Key or a Key Range.
 Some examples:

-1. monitor **DNS Port-53** traffic and raise an alert if it crosses 50kbps for 3 minutes
+1. Monitor **DNS Port-53** traffic and raise an alert if it crosses 50kbps for 3 minutes
-2. monitor **IP Address 10.28.28.223** if it crosses 10Mbps for 5 minutes raise alert then CLEAR if it dips below 5 Mbps
+2. Monitor **IP Address 10.28.28.223** if it crosses 10Mbps for 5 minutes raise alert then CLEAR if it dips below 5 Mbps
-3. monitor **IP Range 10.28.9.0 to 10.28.10.255** raise alert if ANY IP in that range crosses 1 Gbps for 1 minute
+3. Monitor **IP Range 10.28.9.0 to 10.28.10.255** raise alert if ANY IP in that range crosses 1 Gbps for 1 minute

-## High and Low Watermarks for Alerts
+### High and Low Watermarks for Alerts

 The two knobs you use are Watermarks and Sustained Intervals.